Book Talks and Book Events

 Historian Joseph Schram will lead our discussion of Attack on the Scheldt 1944, by Graham A. Thomas, which is about a brutal, five-week Allied campaign to clear German forces from the Scheldt estuary, unlocking the vital port of Antwerp.
 Led by the First Canadian Army, alongside British and Polish troops, the grueling operation involved fighting...

-Eric Padgett will lead our discussion of The Beauty and the Sorrow: An Intimate History of the First World War, by Peter Englund.
+Eric Padgett led a very interesting discussion of The Beauty and the Sorrow: An Intimate History of the First World War, by Peter Englund.
 His non-fiction work tells the story of World War I through the personal experiences of 20 ordinary individuals—soldiers, nurses, and civilians—from various nations.
-It explores the war as a human experience rather than...
+It explores the war as a human experience...

 After the excellent three-course meal in the Bistromy Dinning Room, the Battles and Books members adjourned to the Wasteels bar of the Club Prince Albert, for informal social time with Helen Fry.
 All-in-all it was a great event.
 Shown in the photograph is Helen Fry with the Battles and Books Co-Chairs, Dr. Christina Bache and Colonel William Bache...